Cancer prevention: Dietary

 An average 35% of human cancer mortality is attributed to the diet of the individual.
 Studies have linked excessive consumption of red or processed meat to an increased risk of breast cancer, colon cancer, and pancreatic cancer, a phenomenon which could be due to the presence of carcinogens in meats cooked at high temperatures.
-More specifically, a higher risk of breast cancer also has been shown to possibly be associated with a higher intake of red and processed meats, refined sugars, alcohol and saturated fats.
-Researchers suggest that this association may be due to the inflammation processes and the increase of estrogen and testosterone from the foods in this diet.
-In some cases, a high intake of eggs was also found to may be associated with a higher risk of breast cancer due to its high cholesterol contents.
+One review found increased risk of breast cancer to be associated with a higher intake of red and processed meats, eggs, refined sugars, alcohol, and saturated fats.

 Dietary recommendations for reducing cancer risk typically include an emphasis on vegetables, fruit, whole grains, and fish, and an avoidance of processed and red meat (beef, pork, lamb), animal fats, and refined carbohydrates.
 The World Cancer Research Fund recommends a diet rich in fruits and vegetables to reduce the risk of cancer.
 A diet rich in foods of plant origin, including non-starchy fruits and vegetables, non-starchy roots and tubers, and whole grains, may have protective effects against cancer.

 Consumption of coffee is associated with a reduced risk of liver cancer and endometrial cancer.
-Additionally, a higher coffee intake was shown to be related to a lower risk of melanoma and oral/pharyngeal cancer.
-However, a higher risk of childhood acute lymphocytic leukemia and bladder cancer actually is associated with higher coffee intake.
-However, it's important to note that these claims are associations and there is not strong evidence that validates the effects of coffee consumption and cancer risk.
+High coffee intake was shown to be related to a lower risk of melanoma and oral cancer.
+However, a higher risk of childhood acute lymphocytic leukemia and bladder cancer was associated with higher coffee intake.
 Substituting processed foods, such as biscuits, cakes or white bread – which are high in fat, sugars and refined starches – with a plant-based diet may reduce the risk of cancer.
 In some cases, plant-based diets have shown to be inversely associated with overall cancer risk.

 While many dietary recommendations have been proposed to reduce the risk of cancer, the evidence to support them is not definitive.
-The primary dietary factors that increase risk are obesity and alcohol consumption; with a diet low in fruits and vegetables and high in red meat being implicated but not confirmed.
+Factors that may increase risk are alcohol consumption, and a diet low in fruits and vegetables and high in red meat.
 A 2014 meta-analysis did not find a relationship between consuming fruits and vegetables and reduced cancer risk.